 Next admission period opens February 2018

-The course not only supports the understanding why structures are as they are, but also enlightens you in decisions you have to make to get to these lightweight structures.
+The course not only supports the understanding why structures are as they are but also enlightens you in decisions you have to make to get to these lightweight structures.
 This course uses videos created with Video scribe software, so it has more impact on the viewer than traditional filmed material.
 Next to these videos, written course material is available, where we selected material from CRC which is free for many students.
-Finally we tried to minimize the amount of mathematical expressions in this course, as those are often preventing people from the real understanding of the problem.
+Finally, we tried to minimize the number of mathematical expressions in this course, as those are often preventing people from the real understanding of the problem.

 After succeeding this course you should be able to explain parameters and their relationships, which play a role in the development of lightweight structures and parts.